Sleeping soundly in your caravan or motorhome?

 Practically the perfect way to make sure you get a good night’s sleep, all you need to do is unroll it for sleeping on… then roll it back up for storage.
 Where you want to store your topper could be a determining factor in which model(s) you go for.

 Top it off (pun intended) with a Percale zipped sheet – they’re available in a choice of matching sizes as well as colours, from £13.95.
 Step up the thickness to 5 cm and you get a choice of three different foams – silver, gold or cooling Freshtec.

-Look out, also, for Portable Topper and Cushion bundles.
+Look out, also, for portable mattress topper and cushion bundles.
 Plus if you’re wanting something more permanent, check out Duvalay’s standard and bespoke, shaped mattress toppers.

 Key features Washable protector cover (67% polyester, 29% viscose, 4% other fibres), storage straps

 Don’t be afraid to look to the tent camping world for sleep inspiration.
 This is more of a heavy-duty blanket, but it could be sufficient for evening out any non-flat surfaces that you so often get when converting daytime seat cushions into a night-time mattress.

 Maximum size is 200cm x 120cm, but it can easily be tucked under wherever necessary.
 Its single layer quilting construction has an insulating filling.

 Pack size is 39cm x 22cm x 9cm.

 Key features Polynylon shell (85% polyester/15% nylon), Isofill Premium filling, total weight 900g

 Robens Rapturous 120